nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Delete task from team : `delete task`

 Delete an existing task from the team.
-Will throw an error if the task is not found in the user’s team.
+Will display an error message if the task is not found in the user’s team.

 Format: `delete task “TASK_NAME”`